 Earn 1 AAdvantage® mile for every dollar you spend on other purchases.
 You will earn 1 AAdvantage® mile for each dollar you spend on purchases made with your card.
 This is really the main advantage of using an airline credit card like this, because you can actually earn miles just by charging the purchases you make anywhere to this card.

 Get 25% savings on your eligible in-flight purchases.
 You will enjoy 25% savings on headsets, food and beverages that you purchase with this card on flights that are operated by American Airlines.
 These savings will be in the form of statement credit, which will be appear in your statement 6-8 weeks after the transaction is posted to your account.
 That means you will still need to pay for the full purchases, but you get part of what you spend reimbursed with a statement credit.
 This is a really nice benefit, especially since there aren't limits to the total amount you can save.
 Some other cards offer similar statement credits for in-flight expenses, but only up to a fixed amount every year, and you reach that limit fast if you fly a lot.

 Your first eligible checked bag is free.
 When you purchase an American Airlines plane ticket with this card to a domestic destination, your first eligible checked bag is free of charge for you (the primary cardholder) and up to 4 people on your reservation.
-This benefit can save you a lot of money, especially when you are traveling with your family!
+This benefit can save you a lot of money, especially when you travel with your family!

 $95 annual fee is waived for the first 12 months.
 You pay no annual fee during the first year, but after the first year, you will have to pay a $95 annual fee.
 In our opinion, this annual fee is worth it if you travel often with American Airlines or US Airways, or travel with a few people in the same reservation, as you get one eligible free checked bag for up to 4 people!